DistributedArchitectureProcessMining/.github/profile/README.md

 Information on the overall system.

+A deployment of the frontend is currently available at https://distributedarchitectureprocessmining.github.io/frontend/.

 ## Run the project

 To start the project, follow the instruction of the readme.md file in the "Repository", "Miner", "Service registry" and "Frontend" repositories.
 Once all programs are running, open the browser and either find the window that automatically opened when starting the dashboard, or go to http://localhost:8080/